$1,500 Sales Tax Cap on Boats

 Find Your Boat

 Shop with your pre-approval amount in mind.
-NC has great dealer networks on the coast and at lake communities.
 For used boats, get a marine survey before committing.
 Check NADA Guides for fair market value.
+Inspect the hull, engine hours, and maintenance records.

 5